StevenMamet/qiime2-P2IRC/README.md

 ```

 Next, the Deblur workflow is applied using the qiime deblur denoise-16S method.
 This method requires one parameter that is used in
 quality filtering, `--p-trim-length n` which truncates the sequences at position `n`.
 In general, the Deblur developers recommend setting this value to a length where the median quality score begins to drop too low.
+The `p-trim-length` will be longer for joined reads compared to forward reads (e.g., for forward reads I used an `n` of 200, whereas for joined reads I used 400 based on the visualization step above).

 ```````
 qiime deblur denoise-16S \